ASPiRES is a day service with

-One of our goals is to help the people who are of the ability, to get into mainstream work.
+One of our goals is to help the people, who have the ability, to get into mainstream work.

-This could be full-time employment or to volunteer on the days they aren't at ASPiRES.
+This could be full-time employment or volunteering on the days they aren't at ASPiRES.
 Over the years we have become very successful in this aspect.
-Some of our service users currently volunteer at charity shops, coffee mornings and supermarkets.
-Some have even be lucky enough to get into paid employment.
+Some of our service users volunteer at charity shops, coffee shops, and supermarkets.
+Some have even been lucky enough to get into paid employment.

-In free time to aid them, we would help complete application forms, CV's or even hold mock interviews to build confidence in answering questions.
+During free time, we can help complete application forms, CVs or even hold mock interviews to build confidence in answering questions.

 What ASPiRES can offer you?

-We understand that this isn't an option for all of our service users, but none the less they still have the opportunity to gain new skills and build on their current knowledge.
+We understand that this is not an option for all of our service users, but none the less they still have the opportunity to gain new skills and build on their current knowledge.

 In the afternoons, we have educational games or work one on one if anyone is wanting to improve on a specific subject.
 This could be reading, writing or how to use the computer.

 Our service users are either referred to us through social services or come to us privately.